technusm1/ask-flow/README.md

 - OpenAI API key or a local LLM running using an OpenAI compatible API

 ## Running the Application
 ⚠️ Application packaging isn't complete yet.
 So these instructions are not correct and subject to change.
+Exercise caution.

 ### Using Docker Compose (Recommended)